We have a congestion problem through central Portland.

 From 2015 through 2017, the number of congested hours each day increased by 13% on freeways in the Portland metro region.
 And it’s getting worse.
 The 2018 Traffic Performance Report estimates by 2040 there will be a 35% increase in population and 1.8 million more vehicular trips per weekday traveling in or through the region.

-This project will consider tolling all lanes of I-5 through central Portland, a seven-mile stretch of road (tolling extents to be determined).
+This project will consider tolls on all lanes of I-5 through central Portland, a seven-mile stretch of road (tolling extents to be determined).
 This includes the most congested segments of I-5 through Portland.

 The goal is to reduce congestion and provide a more reliable trip by encouraging drivers to consider other travel options or times of travel.
 If a small percentage of highway users choose another mode of travel or time of travel, traffic congestion is reduced for those who can’t modify their trip.

-2018 Feasibility Analysis concluded tolling could help reduce congestion.
+2018 Feasibility Analysis concludes tolls could help reduce congestion.

 Oregon’s House Bill 2017, also known as Keep Oregon Moving, directed the Oregon Transportation Commission (OTC) to develop a proposal for congestion pricing on I-5 and I-205 to reduce congestion as part of a suite of transportation investments throughout the state for roadway improvements, transit service enhancements and bicycle and pedestrian safety upgrades.